Raffaele Borea Ricci d'Olmo

 Raffaele Borea Ricci d'Olmo was an Italian naval officer with the rank of vice admiral (viceammiraglio).
 He was the first Italian governor of Tripolitania, then still counter admiral (contrammiraglio), although he de facto ruled only the city of Tripoli, during the first days of the Italian invasion of the colony from October 5 to 13, 1911.
+When Tripoli was attacked later in October, Borea Ricci declared martial law.